-KT: Obviously I’m very inspired by my surroundings here in the Lake District and I spend a lot of time wandering about looking and thinking whist drinking coffee and waiting for an idea to jump out at me.
+KT: Obviously I’m very inspired by my surroundings here in the Lake District.
+I spend a lot of time wandering about looking and thinking whilst drinking coffee and waiting for an idea to jump out at me.

-When I moved here I wished I was a landscape painter but it’s actually the act of telling a story that interests me.
-Old folk tales and magic play a part and I like to think my work is a combination of close observation and imagined characters from a story I’ve yet to write.
+When I moved here I wished I was a landscape painter.
+But it’s actually the act of telling a story that interests me.
+Old folk tales and magic play a part .
+I like to think my work is a combination of close observation and imagined characters from a story I’ve yet to write.

 ID: How do you stay organised? (lists, planners, post-it notes or digital diaries, we want to hear about all of it 😀 )

-KT: I go through phases of being incredibly organised with “to do” lists pinned up on my cupboard doors and then others of stuffing receipts into overflowing boxes and not filling in my diary.
+KT: I go through phases of being incredibly organised.
+I’ll have “to-do” lists pinned up on my cupboard doors.
+Then others of stuffing receipts into overflowing boxes and not filling in my diary.

-I’ve used several “creative business planners” and found parts of them quite helpful but I started one this year and didn’t manage to complete all of the tasks which made me feel cross with myself, which was counter productive , so I decided to leave it until next year.
+I’ve used several “creative business planners” and found parts of them quite helpful.
+But I started one this year and didn’t manage to complete all of the tasks.
+This made me feel cross with myself, which was counterproductive, so I decided to leave it until next year.

 I find that it’s easier to be organised the more work I have on, the easier it is to organise things.
 Writing lists (by hand) is really the best way of sorting out which tasks need prioritising to avoid panic stations.

 ID: People are usually fascinated by the daily life of creative people – do you have a morning or daily routine you’d like to share?